-We specialize in the treatment of varicose veins and spider veins.
-Patients receive treatment from a team of board-certified physicians who combine their expertise and many years of experience in vascular surgery and interventional radiology.
-Our goal is to help patients understand their vein problem and offer the highest quality care to alleviate vein disorders.
+We specialize in the treatment of varicose veins and spider veins using a multidisciplinary approach, with a team of board-certified providers.
+Our goal is to help you understand your venous condition and offer the highest quality care to alleviate vein disorders.

-We are proud to serve the community as the only academic medical center in eastern Wisconsin.
+We are proud to serve the community as the only academic medical center specializing in the treatment of venous disorders.

 Varicose veins form when valves in the vein become weak and don’t close properly.
 Veins can become bulged with pools of blood when they fail to circulate blood properly.
 These visible and bulging veins are often associated with symptoms such as tired, heavy or aching limbs.
 In severe cases, varicose veins can rupture, or open sores (ulcers) can form on the skin.
 Varicose veins are most common in the legs and thighs.